icon

 Since then, inflation rates have been declining steadily as oil and gas have come down, and many supply chain issues have eased.
 In Canada, food prices have remained a sticking point for many consumers.

-And while borrowing costs remain high compared to just three years ago, the housing market, auto market and other areas, are seeing a dip in demand in some regions.
+And while borrowing costs remain high compared to just three years ago, the housing market is showing signs of heating up again thanks to the rate cuts.

 Bank of Canada Overnight Rate Changes